Pacific Games

 The Pacific Games (French: Jeux du Pacifique), is a continental multi-sport event held every four years among athletes from Oceania.
 The inaugural Games took place in 1963 in Suva, Fiji, and most recently in 2023 in Honiara, Solomon Islands.
 The Games were called the South Pacific Games from 1963 to 2007.
-The Pacific Games Council (PGC) organises the Games and oversees the host city's preparations.
+The Pacific Games Council (PGC) and the Oceania National Olympic Committees (ONOC) organise the Games and oversees the host city's preparations.
 Athletes with a disability are included as full members of their national teams.
 In each sporting event, gold medals are awarded for first place, silver medals are awarded for second place, and bronze medals are awarded for third place.
 Following the success of the Pacific Games, the PGC introduced a scaled-down version of the event, designed to allow smaller nations and territories to host and participate.
 This led to the establishment of the Pacific Mini Games.

 Ten cities in seven countries and territories have hosted the Pacific Games.
 Four countries have hosted the games three times: Fiji (1963, 1979, 2003), New Caledonia (1966, 1987, 2011), Papua New Guinea (1969, 1991, 2015) and Samoa (1983, 2007, 2019).
 French Polynesia, who hosted in 1971 and 1995, will become the fifth country to host the Games for the third time in 2027.
 The United States territory of Guam have hosted the Games twice in 1975 and 1999.
 The Solomon Islands hosted the event for the first time in 2023.

 Only six countries have attended every edition of the Pacific Games: Fiji, French Polynesia (Tahiti), New Caledonia, Papua New Guinea, Tonga, and Vanuatu.
 New Caledonia leads the all-time medal count for the Pacific Games, and has topped the medal table on 14 separate occasions—followed by the Papua New Guinea (two times), and Fiji (once).